Club Profile

 Stadium

-Meadow Park, officially known as the LV Bet Stadium, is a lovely little ground with a capacity of just over 4,000, of which 1,700 are seated.
+Meadow Park, officially known as the LV Bet Stadium, is a lovely little ground with a capacity of 4,500, of which 1,700 are seated.
 Those are in the two longsides, one of which also has the ticket office and dressing rooms.
 Behind one goal is an uncovered concrete terrace, just like the really old days.
-Behind the other is a covered one…
+Behind the other is a covered one now…

 Going to a Game at Boreham Wood